-To learn how to create your own ‘to-scale’ layout, check out our camper van floor plan guide.
+Want to create your own ‘to-scale’ floorplan?
+Check out our camper van floor plan creator.

-If you’re not sure what is the best floor plan for you, you can start by researching other van builds and reading what others love and hate about their own conversion layouts.
+If you’re unsure what the best floor plan for you is, you can start by researching other van builds and reading what others love and hate about their conversion layouts.

 Your camper van doesn’t have to have a cold, utilitarian feel.
-You can design a unique, gorgeous interior and you don’t need to be a professional designer OR invest a lot of money to do so.
+You can design a unique, gorgeous interior without needing to be a professional designer or invest a lot of money.

-In this step, start to think about style, color schemes, and interior lighting.
+In this step, think about style, color schemes, and interior lighting.

-These are important concepts to learn and can have a large impact on the overall outlook of your van’s interior.
+These are essential concepts to learn and can greatly impact the overall outlook of your van’s interior.